 In consultation with Facilities Service, departments should assess this criterion in light of factors including, but not limited to:

 All students and employees are required to wear cloth face coverings at all times when in campus buildings unless a specific exception is granted.
 Cloth face coverings should include at least two layers of fabric that fully cover the nose and mouth, and fit snugly and comfortably against the side of the face.

 The Fall Planning Team will assess whether particular positions within the department present a heightened risk of exposure to COVID-19.
 See OSHA’s Guidance on Preparing Workplaces for COVID-19 [PDF] and Worker Exposure Risk [PDF].
 Employees working in positions that present a heightened risk of exposure to COVID-19 will be provided appropriate PPE.

-Employees will complete mandatory virtual Return to Work training via Zoom prior to resuming on-campus work activities.
+Employees must complete mandatory virtual Return to Work training prior to resuming on-campus work activities.

 Each Furman student or employee has a shared responsibility for the health of our campus and the greater Greenville community.
 As an indication of our joint pledge both to ourselves and the health and safety of our classmates and colleagues, all students and employees will be asked to commit to the principles of The Paladin Promise before they return to campus.